ghithi-code/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 3---> function that adds a new node at the end of a dlistint_t list.
 4---> function that frees a dlistint_t list.
 5--->function that returns the nth node of a dlistint_t linked list.
+6---> function that returns the sum of all the data (n) of a dlistint_t linked list.